If you’re struggling to get pregnant, should you take vitex for fertility? See what studies and medical experts have to say.

 The Bottom Line

-So… Can vitex help you get pregnant?
+So, can vitex help you get pregnant?
 It’s hard to say with finality exactly how to take vitex to get pregnant.
-However, several studies and women’s health MDs suggest it can have a strong, positive impact on female hormonal balance, which in turn can enhance success of a healthy pregnancy.
+However, several studies and women’s health MDs suggest it can have a strong, positive impact on female hormonal balance, which can enhance the success of a healthy pregnancy.
 It’s worth consulting your doctor to see if supplementing with vitex while TTC (trying to conceive) can potentially ease fertility struggles.